Keep the Trail Access info current...

 Select items to indicate features found along the trail.

 Historic Rail Trail

 Goldfields & Mining

-River walk is a 6.1km, grade 3 One Way hike located in the Boonoo Boonoo National Park, NSW.
+River walk is a 6.1km, grade 3 one way hike, located in the Boonoo Boonoo National Park, New South Wales.
 The hike should take approximately 4hrs to complete.